hodges96/ECE4424Final/index.md

 After verifying the authors' data by reproducing their environment as best we could, we decided to run the model against a different dataset.
 This would allow us to further reinforce the conclusions reached by the original team.
 Unfortunately, we could not find any available datasets that met the requirements of this project, so we built our own using a technique similar to the one described in *Gender Classification using Twitter Feeds* [2].
 The basic process we followed was to first retrieve common male and female names from the 2010 United States census, then use them to obtain Twitter handles that likely belonged to male or female Twitter users.
 Tweets for each user were scraped using Twitter's API.
 To obtain tweets from brand-related users, we consulted a list of Fortune 1000 companies' Twitter handles [3].
 Similar to before, we made requests using Twitter's API to build a database of tweets.
 We recognize that the method that we applied to building our own database introduced bias, and we address these concerns below in the Issues and Concerns section.

+In total, we collected tweets from 150 new users, 50 each of male, female, and brand users.
+We added these datapoints to the previous dataset of 6,000 users to create our new dataset.

 Finally, we wished to extend the original paper’s results by using three other classifiers in the model.
 We used Linear Discriminant Analysis, K-Neighbors, and Gaussian Naive Bayes to see if we could find a classifier that performed better than those explored in the original study.
 To do this, we subsituted these classifiers into the provided code and followed the same process as before.

 ## Issues and Concerns